bleaktwig/yuadrem-wiki/docs/islets/steldan_islet/politics/statism.md

 * **Citizens first policies**.
 All policies must think first of the citizens.
 For a new law to be passed, it must be approved by the [Citizen Welfare Ministry (CWM)](../../groups/cwm).
-This institution evaluates how each law affects the individual, shaping each for her/his maximum benefit.
+This institution evaluates how each law affects the individual, shaping each for her/his maximum benefit -- based on their vision.

 ## Relation to Other Doctrines
 * [**Liberalism**](../liberalism).